-Homemade soap isn’t that hard to make: All you need to create your own DIY soap are a few household ingredients and utensils – and some time and patience.
-Here are three tried-and-tested homemade soap recipes.
+With these three recipes homemade soap isn’t hard to make.
+All you need to create your own DIY soap are a few household ingredients and utensils – and some time and patience.

 The basic components of soap are fat molecules – primarily in the form of oils.
 Soap is the product of a chemical reaction known as “saponification,” a process involving the conversion of a fat or oil into soap and alcohol by way of heat.

-This DIY guide will show you three different recipes for homemade soap.
-Some use hard soap as an ingredient – but you’ll also learn how to make soap creatively and sustainably completely from scratch.
+This guide will show you three different recipes for homemade soap.
+Some use hard soap as an ingredient – but you’ll also learn how to make soap completely from scratch.

 Make this homemade coconut peeling soap with four simple ingredients.
-If possible use organic ingredients only – that goes for all of our soap recipes:
+If possible, use organic ingredients only – that goes for all of our soap recipes:

 - 9 oz. hard soap

 - 1/4 cup of coconut cream or coconut oil